anandk3012/Spin-lattice-metropolis/README.md

 Analyze how the magnetization varies with (k_B * T) and see if there is a phase transition with temperature.

 ---

+## How to Run

+This repository contains all code and notebooks required to simulate the 2D Ising model using the Metropolis algorithm.
+The main logic is implemented in Python scripts, and results can be visualized and explored interactively using the provided Jupyter notebook.

+- All simulation and plotting code is in Python files in this directory.
+- The main entry point for running experiments and visualizations is the `test.ipynb` Jupyter notebook.
+- You can change parameters such as lattice size, temperature, coupling constant, and number of iterations directly in the notebook cells.
+- The notebook demonstrates:
+  - Lattice visualization
+  - Energy convergence for different parameters
+  - Magnetization as a function of temperature
+  - Animated visualization of spin lattice evolution

+**To run the simulation and generate plots/animations:**

+1. Open `test.ipynb` in Jupyter Notebook or VS Code.
+2. Run all cells sequentially, or modify parameters as needed and rerun.
+3. Output plots and animations will be saved in the `plots/` and `animations/` folders.

+RUN test.ipynb to run the algorithm and change parameters as